 Individual Counseling (Crisis and Long-term)

-The YWCA strives to provide free and accessible crisis counseling services for all victims of sexual and interpersonal violence as well as family and friends that have been affected.
+YWCA provides crisis counseling services for all victims of sexual and interpersonal violence as well as family and friends that have been affected.
 Community members also seek long-term counseling services (for severe mental illness and/or non- trauma-related issues) and we offer a sliding scale fee for long-term services; however, interns provide this service at no charge for those clients that cannot afford treatment.
 Because we do not accept payment for services provided by our interns, they often build a diverse caseload and treat a variety of mental health issues.

 Interns will have the opportunity to co-facilitate a support group and should advance to lead facilitator at the start of the second semester.

 Interns are required to attend weekly case management meetings held with the entire counseling team.
-They are currently held every Friday from 9:00 am – 12:00 pm.
+They are currently held every Friday morning.

-- Current enrollment in a CACREP-accredited Doctoral or Master’s program in the field of Mental Health Counseling.
+- Current enrollment in a CACREP-accredited Doctoral or Master’s program in the field of Mental Health Counseling or Social Work.

 - Must have completed at least one clinical practicum placement, unless expressing an interest in completing both practicum and internship consecutively.

-- Completion of YWCA volunteer training (30 hours) prior to start date.
+- Completion of YWCA orientation and advanced training (32 hours) prior to start date.

 - Flexible availability with the bulk of internship being held during normal business hours with some early evening groups.